 If you are struggling to find a job, have been made redundant or want to change careers, you might consider more training.

 Training usually involves some kind of learning whether it leads to formal qualifications or not.
-Training can be part-time or full-time, work-based or take place in the classroom.
+Training can be part-time or full-time, work-based or take place in the classroom or online.
 It might even be free, depending on your circumstances.

 Apprenticeships have been around a long time and combine paid work with training which leads to recognised qualifications.
 There are three kinds of apprenticeship:

 - Foundation apprenticeship

 - Degree apprenticeship